-What we looked at:
+What we looked at

-What we found…
+What we found

-- measures of text length (e.g. sentence, token and type count)
+- Measures of text length (e.g. sentence, token and type count)

-- measures of sophistication (e.g. syllable count and number of words with more than two syllables)
+- Measures of sophistication (e.g. syllable count and number of words with more than two syllables)

-The Use of Lexis
+The use of lexis

 Likewise, the overall proportion of syllables per 100 words generally increases with each CEFR band, but the differences from B1 to C levels are larger than A1 to B1 levels.

 |CEFR||Average % words with more than 2 syllables||Average syllables per 100 words|

-Additionally, the study showed evidence of how lexis use changes across CEFR bands.
-Highlighted below is data from the English Vocabulary Profile (EVP), which shows learners’ use of higher-level lexis increases with each CEFR band, although also shows that these changes are sometimes small and irregular.
+See the figure below from the English Vocabulary Profile (EVP) which shows that learners’ use of higher-level lexis increases with each CEFR band.
+Notice that it also shows that these changes are sometimes small and irregular.